 First post of 2012.
 So let’s start with something like a wish list.
 In this post, I’ll run down through a list of online services Mauritius should have and why it doesn’t have these relatively common services.

 I know a few of you will say that Mauritius has a few online shopping sites now.
 For example, the multishop is considered Mauritian.
-But you have to agree, there are not so many Mauritian online shopping sites online yet, despite many shopping malls opening in the country.
+But you have to agree, there are not so many Mauritian online shopping sites online yet, I wish I’d be able to use a nike promo code just like other people do in different locations.

 Sadly, even the big names in shopping don’t have websites.
 For example, none of our well-known bookstores have websites where you can check their catalogue!
 Come’on people, it’s 2011.
 Even if you don’t have online-shopping facilities, an online catalogue is a must!
 But nope, not even that.